phun-ky/phun-ky.github.io/_drafts/trusted-data.md

 * lands/countries that does not exist
 * old maps with blank areas

-Google maps
+Modern maps

 * THe issue where google maps reported an island, but no island was found

-Can we trust the delivery boy?
+Can we trust the delivery boy? / Can we trust the transportation of data?

 * Hijacking